 Lina Bergman

-Prinicipal investigator for neurological complications in PROVE, Principal investigator for GO-PROVE, Co-investigator for IMPACT
+MD, Specialist Obsterics and Gynecology, Associate ProfessorCo-principal investigator for PROVE, Principal investigator for GO-PROVE, Principal investigator for PI 4, Co-investigator for IMPACT

 Biography

-Lina is active in the national Swedish Preeclampsia working group, has been appointed member of scientific committees for ISSHP 2019 and SFOG 2021 and is active member in CoLab, an international organization for preeclampsia research and associate member in the committee for “Impact of Pregnancy on Long-term Health”.
-She is also a reviewer to several journals and is invited as speaker at various national and international congresses and meetings such as ISSHP.
+Lina is the main supervisor of seven PhD students; Niclas Carlberg, Ellen Kupka, Valentina Bucher, Karusha Knipe, Christa Rowher, Nicole Wallin and Erica Wesslen.
+Lina is active in the national Swedish Preeclampsia working group, has been appointed member of several scientific committees and is active member in CoLab, an international organization for preeclampsia research and associate member in the committee for “Impact of Pregnancy on Long-term Health”.
+She is also a reviewer to several journals and is invited